MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/crm-page-hosted-control.md

 ||The data parameter should specify the target panel name to move the hosted control to.
 For example: `FloatingPanel`.|

 ### Navigate
- This action is used to navigate to a Dynamics 365 url.
+ This action is used to navigate to a Dynamics 365 for Customer Engagement url.

 |     Parameter     |                                                                                                                                                                                                                                       Description                                                                                                                                                                                                                                        |